Providing Security Services to the MIT Community

 Request a Service

-To order technology services including access card readers, alarms, and video and life safety systems go to Atlas.
-Under the Campus tab go to Physical Security (SEMO).
+To order technology services including access card readers, alarms, and video and life safety systems go to Service Requests in Atlas.
+Go to Create Request, then Security & Emergency Management.